Deborah Skovron, CircleTalk™ Director and Creative Director

-Jenny Weyman Chartoff, founder and funder of CircleTalk.
-Jenny initiated and funded the introduction of the Passageworks program to Wildwood Elementary School in Santa Monica, CA, and is vice president of the Buddha Educational Trust.
+Jenny Weyman Chartoff, Founder of CircleTalk™.
+Jenny initiated the the translation of the Passageworks program to a senior setting.
+She is Chair of the Robert Chartoff Charitable Foundation and Vice President of the Buddha Educational Trust.

 Ruth Hendersen, tax consultant and board member of Social Venture Partners, Boulder County.
 Ruth believes strongly in community, conversation, and caring.

 Mark Wilding, Executive Director of PassageWorks Institute, a non-profit that supports K-12 educators and families to create inclusive and transformative learning communities that empower young people to realize their unique potential.
 He is the co-author of The 5 Dimensions of Engaged Teaching, a book for K-12 teachers.
 Mark is currently a member of the Naropa University’s Board of Trustees, and a member of the National Advisory Board of Education Reimagined.

 Alaine Lerner, principal at A.J.
 Lerner Market Research.
 With more than 25 years of market research experience as a consultant/research manager, Alaine designs and implements research studies to support new product development and other important business outcomes, inspiring creative, intuitive, and actionable strategies.